 What does Positive Behaviour look like at S.H.G.C?

-The HHH behaviour matrix (see diagram) which has been created in consultation with students, whānau and the community, identifies the student behaviour expectations.
+The HHH behaviour matrix (see diagram) which has been created in consultation with students, whānau and the community, identifies student behaviour expectations.
 Students are encouraged to meet these expectations and when ‘caught’ doing this are acknowledged through the HHH reward system.
-The HHH behaviour matrix supports the school rules and guidelines.
+The HHH behaviour matrix forms the foundation for daily behaviour guidelines.

 Rewards and Reward Cards